jtallison/lsu-physical-theatre/docs/index.md

 World premiere of physical theatre using an original bucky ball structure, dance, aerial, stage combat, and new music with songs.

-When there is no one left but a handful of the human race, what keeps them going?
-Are we hardwired to self-destruct or can we find something that unites us all to survive and thrive?
-This production brings together dance, acrobatics, aerial silk, a new multi-person dance sphere, stage combat, original composition and innovative light-stick technology to create a new look at who we might become.

 <aside class="pquote">
     <blockquote>
         <p>So much to feast your eyes on – prepare to be entertained and moved</p>
     </blockquote>
-    <p class="by">Natasha Higdon – [Fringe Review 2024](https://fringereview.co.uk/review/edinburgh-fringe/2024/the-last-beginning/)</p>
+    <p class="by" markdown="1">Natasha Higdon – [Fringe Review 2024](https://fringereview.co.uk/review/edinburgh-fringe/2024/the-last-beginning/)</p>
 </aside>

+When there is no one left but a handful of the human race, what keeps them going?
+Are we hardwired to self-destruct or can we find something that unites us all to survive and thrive?
+This production brings together dance, acrobatics, aerial silk, a new multi-person dance sphere, stage combat, original composition and innovative light-stick technology to create a new look at who we might become.

 LSU Physical Theatre is committed to encouraging a view of global citizenry and cultural cross-pollination in the lives of young adults at home and abroad to foster a future of global inclusiveness and compassion.